akvorado/akvorado/console/data/docs/99-changelog.md

 - 🩹: bug fix
 - 🌱: miscellaneous change

+## Unreleased

+- 🌱 *console*: add configuration for default options of the visualize tab

 ## 1.5.0 - 2022-07-20

 This release introduce a new protobuf schema.
 When using